celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 #### Metrics Integration Example

-Consider we want to know report current network height as a metric.
+Consider we want to report the current network height as a metric.

 First of all, the global pkg meter has to be defined in the code related to the desired metric.
 In our case it is `header` pkg.